Makataui/PathWay/README.md

 Currently it's just being set up but I thought I'd document the journey publicly here rather than building it and then just releasing 0.1.0.

+To be clear, we are very far from even a PoC at this stage so if you want to follow, please do so but please note that most features that I plan to include aren't even listed, let alone started.

 ### Elevator Pitch

 It's an easily deployable containerised solution that can take synoptic reports in FHIR and attach them to DICOM images, standardise to a custom ruleset, or take synoptic reports and attach them to other WSI types (please see below for supported types) and convert them to DICOM.